OdatNurd/OverrideAudit/README.md

 The following configuration options are available for OverrideAudit.
-You can see the default settings as well as your own custom settings under the `Preferences > Package Settings > Override Audit` menu entries.
+You can see the default settings as well as your own custom settings under the `Preferences > Package Settings > OverrideAudit` menu entries.
 On MacOS, the `Preferences` menu is under `Sublime Text` in the menu.

 ### `reuse_views`: true/false (Default: true)###